• Individual Investor

 • Health care costs could potentially increase in retirement based on your current health and fitness.

-• Medicare is free once you reach 65, although you’ll need to pay for prescription coverage.
+• For most people, Medicare Part A is free once you reach 65, although you’ll need to pay for prescription coverage (Part D).
+There also is a cost if you choose to enroll in Part B coverage.

 • Supplemental policy may be needed to cover costs that Medicare does not.2